mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 ```
 Listing: Creating a shadow tree.

-The *Shadow DOM* also allows for creating a *slots*, elements in a shadow tree
+The *Shadow DOM* also allows for creating *slots*, i.e the elements in a shadow
-where another elements may be inserted.
-This feature is however not used by
+tree where another elements may be inserted.
+This feature is however not used
-TangoJS.
+by TangoJS.

 **Component-based development.**
 The *Web Components* standard brings in a new set of possibilities to web